Understand how to support your business and workforce through this global health emergency

 Most employers should be able to implement sensible plans to respond to the coronavirus (COVID-19) threat assisted by open staff communication and co-operation.
 In some cases, where there may be a lack of consensus, the legal position may need to be explored further.

 Furlough is a new concept in the UK workplace.
 In essence employers can designate employees as a ‘furloughed worker’ where there is no work for them to do due to the coronavirus.
 The Government reimburse 80% of furloughed workers’ wages to a cap of £2,500 a month.
-The scheme has now been extended to October and we await new guidance on how the scheme will operate.
+The scheme has now been extended to October and further information is available in our Furlough FAQs.

 Furlough is nothing to do with being sick but relates to downturns in employers’ businesses due to the pandemic.
 If employees are sick during the furlough period it appears that they can either remain on furlough or be placed onto statutory or contractual sick pay in the usual way and then back onto furlough pay unless normal working has resumed again by the time they recover.

-The especially vulnerable who are shielding for 12 weeks in line with public health guidance can be placed on furlough or SSP if the employer agrees.
+The especially vulnerable who are shielding for 12 weeks in line with public health guidance can be placed on furlough if the employee agrees or SSP.

 Suspension on medical grounds